The lovely Harrie - with a 2023 retouch - v2. 24.04.2023

 Back in the day I spent years learning this stuff and these techniques.

-I used to work in a retouching house in London.
+I used to work in a retouching house in central London, here in the UK.
 This was before Adobe released Photoshop.
-This type of retouching was achieved on huge retouching stations like Quantel Paintbox and Mamba Workstations.
+At that time this type of retouching was achieved on huge retouching stations like Quantel Paintbox and Mamba Workstations.
 Nowadays Photoshop et al are so much more powerful.
-It’s amazing to have witnessed it for myself…
+It's amazing to have witnessed it for myself...

 If you have any comments or questions please leave them below...